Heating, Ventilation, Air Conditioning and Refrigeration

 - Minneapolis College's HVACR program is active in Skills USA and has had many state winners in the HVACR competition and one National winner.

-- Minneapolis College has a Solar Energy training lab used for Photovoltaic and Thermal solar energy system training in both the HVACR and Construction Electricity programs.
+- Minneapolis College has a Solar Energy training lab used for Photovoltaic and Thermal solar energy system training.

 - Minneapolis College's training lab also has a state-of-the-art Indoor Air Quality and ventilation-training house located within the HVACR lab.

 - You will receive classroom and hands-on instruction from certified instructors in the most advanced HVACR training lab in Minnesota, which continually updates equipment and curriculum to reflect industry changes.

 Please select the award below to view the degree options and requirements in the college catalog.

 - Obtain section 608 Universal Certification by the EPA for refrigerant transition and recovery.

 - Interpret electrical concepts, procedures, and safety practices.

 - Develop communication skills with customers, co-workers and employers.